Should investments in gold be a part of your portfolio?

 Now when the question of should an investor invest in gold is amply clear, let us look at the ways of investing in gold.

-· Physical Gold – Physical gold can be bought in different forms such as gold bar and gold coin.
-These forms can be in different sizes such as 1 gram, 2 gram, 5 gram,10 gram, 20 gram and 50 gram and the likes.
-However, holding physical gold also brings in certain disadvantages such as no utility value, the risk of being stolen, require an adequate arrangement for storing, trust issues with purity of the gold.
+- Physical Gold – Physical gold can be bought in different forms such as gold bar and gold coin.
+These forms can be in different sizes such as 1 gram, 2 gram, 5 gram,10 gram, 20 gram, and 50 gram and the likes.
+However, holding physical gold also brings in certain disadvantages such as no utility value, the risk of being stolen, require an adequate arrangement for storing, trust issues with the purity of the gold.

-· Jewellery – one of the other ways of creating utility for physical gold is to convert gold into jewellery.
-It goes on without saying that in India demand for gold jewellery is always soaring.
-However, this brings in conversion charges from raw gold to jewellery in form of making charges and/or wastage taken by jewellers.
+- Jewelry – one of the other ways of creating utility for physical gold is to convert gold into jewelry.
+It goes on without saying that in India demand for gold jewelry is always soaring.
+However, this brings in conversion charges from raw gold to jewelry in form of making charges and/or wastage taken by jewelers.

 Created by Orowealth.com